-Oddsmakers list the Bears as 2.5-point favorites at home.
-That line has shrunk slightly after Chicago opened the week as 3-point favorites.
-The over/under is set at 45.5 points.
-Click here to see a full list of this week’s betting odds and game previews.
+Oddsmakers list the Vikings as 5-point favorites at home.
+The over/under for the game is set at 41 points.
+Click here for a full list of the Week 17 betting odds.

 For the Vikings, the entire season boils down to this one game.
 After back-to-back wins over the Dolphins and Lions, the 8-6-1 Vikings are still in control of their own destiny.
 If they win on Sunday, Minnesota will clinch a playoff spot and could end up facing the Bears again next week.
 They can also back into the playoffs if the Eagles lose to Washington.
 However, if Minnesota loses and the Eagles win, the Vikings will be left out of the playoffs.

 The Bears, meanwhile, have already locked up the NFC North crown and have won three in a row since their puzzling loss to the Giants a few weeks ago.
 That stretch also includes their impressive win over the Rams, a win that still gives them a chance to earn the no. 2 seed in the NFC and a first-round bye.
 Chicago will need the Rams to lose to the 49ers this week, but if that happens, a win over Minnesota would give the Bears next week off.
 Thus, Matt Nagy has no intention of resting his starters as the Bears try to chase that bye week.

 Chicago also has a chance to sweep the season series with the Vikings for the first time since the 2011 season.
 When these two teams met in Week 11, the Bears held on for a 25-20 win at home.
 Both teams had three turnovers, including a defensive touchdown by the Bears that ended up being the difference in the game.
 The Vikings will surely feel like they can play a lot better than they did in that game, giving them a lot to prove against their division rivals.